tock/tock/doc/reference/trd-appid.md

   particular application identifier for a specific application binary.
 The kernel only loads application binaries the `Verifier` accepts.

-  * `kernel::appid::Compress` is repsonsible for compressing
+  * `kernel::appid::Compress` is responsible for compressing
   application identifiers into short, 32-bit identifiers called `ShortID`s. `ShortID`s provide a mechanism for fast comparison, e.g., for an application identifier against an access control list.

 2 Terminology
 ===============================